equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 * `device_interface_id` - (Optional) Applicable with `device_uuid`, identifier of network interface
 on a given device.
 If not specified then first available interface will be selected.
 * `service_token`- (Optional) Required with primary `service_token`.
-Unique Equinix Fabric key given by a provider that grants you authorization to enable connectivity from an Equinix Port or virtual device.
+Unique Equinix Fabric key given by a provider that grants you authorization to enable connectivity from an Equinix Fabric Port or virtual device.
 Each connection (primary and secondary) requires a separate token.
 More details in [Fabric Service Tokens](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/service%20tokens/Fabric-Service-Tokens.htm).
 * `vlan_stag` - (Required when `port_uuid` is set) S-Tag/Outer-Tag of the secondary connection, a